Graduation research Chantal Blom – part 3 research report

 1. Data preparation

 In this phase we have chosen six physical tests from the data on the basis of which we want to compare talents.
-It quickly became clear that a certain test (the T-test) had only been done by some of the talent.
+It quickly became clear that a certain test (the T-test) had only been done by a part of the talents.

-We have filled in these missing values.
+We filled in these missing values.
 We first clustered the data with the other physical tests.
-We then used linear regression to estimate the T-test value of the talents using the other physical tests and the cluster variable.
+Then we used linear regression to estimate the T-test value of the talents using the other physical tests and the cluster variable.

 The output of this phase was a data table with 141 talents and 6 physical test variables.